Edward Gregson: Career

 In 1988, he was nominated for an Ivor Novello award for his title music to BBC Television's Young Musician of the Year programmes, for which he also regularly officiated as a jury member and broadcaster.

 He was Principal of the Royal Northern College of Music in Manchester from 1996 to 2008.
 There he faced criticism for the appointment of Malcolm Layfield, previously a violin teacher at the College, to the post of Head of Strings, despite Gregson's knowledge of allegations that Layfield had a history of sexual misconduct against students.

 In 2008, he retired from academic life to concentrate on his composition.

 He has since completed orchestral commissions for the Royal Liverpool Philharmonic, the Bournemouth Symphony, the Hallé and the BBC Philharmonic orchestras.
 In 2014, the North American Brass Band Association honored both Edward Gregson and his brother Bramwell Gregson (best known for his conducting work with the London Citadel Band and Canada's Brassroots, modelled on the Philip Jones brass tentet).
 Each section's required test piece was composed by Edward Gregson.

 He continues to sit on a number of Boards relating to music education and the music industry.
-He is a fellow at the RNCM, as well as at the Royal Academy of Music and the Royal College of Music.
+He is a Companion of the Royal Northern College of Music, and a Fellow of the Royal Academy of Music and the Royal College of Music.

 In October 2024 Gregson was nominated for an Ivor Novello Award at The Ivors Classical Awards.
 Viola Concerto "Three Goddesses" was nominated for Best Large Ensemble Composition.